GalsenDev221/python.weekly/week-7/README.md

 # Week 7️⃣

-> This Python script.
+> This Python script allow you to play a sound.

 ## Requirement

-> No requirement 😉
+You will need to install **playsound** by running this command 👇🏽
+> pip install playsound

 ### Date

-> 26 April 2020
+> 3 May 2020